Monte Pascoal

-Monte Pascoal is a mountain to the south of the city of Porto Seguro, in the state of Bahia, Brazil.

-According to history, it was the first part of land viewed by Portuguese explorer Pedro Álvares Cabral, allegedly the first European to arrive in Brazil, in 1500.
-It was described as a tall, rounded mountain arising from the ocean.
+Monte Pascoal is a 586-meter mountain to the south of the city of Porto Seguro, in the state of Bahia, Brazil.
+According to historians, it was the first part of land viewed by Portuguese explorer Pedro Álvares Cabral, allegedly the first European to arrive in Brazil, on April 22, 1500.

-Monte Pascoal is a national symbol to Brazilians and gives its name to a national park, Parque Nacional do Monte Pascoal.
-The name "Pascoal" refers to "Páscoa" (Portuguese for "Easter"), as the sighting of the mount happened around the date of that festival.
+The identification of the mountain as the first terrain officially saw by the Portuguese is based on the interpretation of the letter of Pero Vaz de Caminha and the historical tradition consolidated since the colonial period.

-It is one of the locations where the old growth Atlantic Forest (Mata Atlântica) remains, and has been preserved.
+The area surrounding Monte Pascoal is the traditional territory of the Pataxó people and integrates, since 1961, the Monte Pascoal National Park.
+The park is recognized for its ecological, historical and cultural significance to Brazil: it is one of the locations where the old growth Atlantic Forest (Mata Atlântica) remains, and has been preserved.

+Etymology

+1500s map of the Brazilian coast.
+At the bottom, Monte Pascoal is visible.

+According to the letter of Pero Vaz de Caminha, the captain of the fleet, Pedro Álvares Cabral, named the mountain Monte Pascoal (The Mount of Easter) as a consequence of the nearby date of Easter of that year in relation to the mountain's sighting.